lehigh-university-libraries/rollout/README.md

 - [ ] Add a full example for GitHub
 - [ ] Install instructions using binary
 - [ ] Tag/push versions to dockerhub
-- [ ] Allow more custom auth handling